DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/2030-01-01-health_articles.md

    - **Overview**: Discuss how AI and machine learning are accelerating the drug discovery process by analyzing massive datasets, identifying potential drug candidates, and predicting drug interactions.
    - **Focus**: Case studies where AI has significantly reduced the time and cost of bringing new drugs to market.

-### 7. Using Wearable Technology and Big Data for Health Monitoring
-   - **Overview**: Explore how wearable devices (e.g., smartwatches, fitness trackers) generate real-time health data and how big data analytics can provide insights into personal health.
-   - **Focus**: How wearables are used in chronic disease monitoring, early diagnosis, and preventive healthcare.

 ### 8. The Role of Machine Learning in Medical Imaging: From Detection to Treatment Planning
    - **Overview**: Discuss how machine learning models are applied to medical imaging (MRI, CT scans, X-rays) to improve the accuracy of diagnosis and assist in treatment planning.